NorthernMan54/homebridge-tcc/README.md

 ## On Windows platforms

 Please ensure the node-gyp is properly configured for use prior to installing.
-Error messages like this may appear during installtion if not.
+Error messages like this may appear during installation if not.

 ```
 gyp ERR! find Python Python is not set from command line or npm configuration